-This policy does not create a duty or standard of care for a person to be trained in the use and storage of epinephrine auto-injectors.
+This policy does not create a duty or standard of care for a person to be trained in the use and storage of epinephrine auto-injectors, nor does it create a duty on the part of the District or a school to store epinephrine auto-injectors at a school (apart from the obligation to make an auto-injector available to trained individuals as set forth below).
 A decision to complete the training program described below and to make epinephrine auto-injectors available for emergency medical situations is voluntary.
 A school, school board, or school official may encourage a teacher or other school employee to volunteer for such training.
+A school, the school board, or a school official may not prohibit or dissuade a school employee from (a) being trained in use and storage of epinephrine auto-injectors, (b) possessing or storing an epinephrine auto-injector on school premises (if the employee is a qualified adult and the possession and storage is in accord with training), or (c) administering an epinephrine auto-injector (if the employee is a qualified adult and the administration is in accord with training).

-Utah Code Ann. § 26-41-103 (2008)
+Utah Code § 26-41-103 (2015)

 Each primary and secondary school shall make initial and annual refresher training regarding the storage and emergency use of an epinephrine auto-injector available to any interested teacher or other school employee, who is at least eighteen (18) years of age, who volunteers for such training.
-The training may be provided by the school nurse, or other person qualifed to provide such training, designated by the school district physician, the medical director of the local health department, or the local emergency medical services director.
+The training may be provided by the school nurse, or other person qualified to provide such training, designated by the school district physician, the medical director of the local health department, or the local emergency medical services director.